mmomtchev/nobind/README.md

 `.create()` is a method that creates new objects.
 The `Nobind::ReturnOwned` signals `nobind17` that C++ objects returned by this method should be considered new objects and should be freed when the GC destroys the JS proxy.

-Also, be sure to check [#1](https://github.com/mmomtchev/nobind17/issues/1) for a very important warning about shared references and also read the section on nested references below.

 Eventually, as last resort, `Nobind::ReturnCopy` will copy the returned object.
 This might not be very efficient, but it will always be safe.
 The copy will be destroyed when the returned reference is GCed. `Nobind::ReturnCopy` works only for objects.
 Plain objects are always copied anyway, but it also allows to copy objects returned as references or pointers.

 ### Extending classes